Diethylaluminium chloride

 Diethylaluminium chloride, abbreviated DEAC, is an organoaluminium compound.
-Although usually given the chemical formula (C2H5)2AlCl, it exists as a dimer, [(C2H5)2AlCl]2 It is a precursor to Ziegler-Natta catalysts employed for the production of polyolefins.
+Although often given the chemical formula (C2H5)2AlCl, it exists as a dimer, [(C2H5)2AlCl]2 It is a precursor to Ziegler–Natta catalysts employed for the production of polyolefins.
 The compound is also a Lewis acid, useful in organic synthesis.
 The compound is a colorless waxy solid, but is usually handled as a solution in hydrocarbon solvents.
 It is highly reactive, even pyrophoric.

-Structure
+Structure and bonding

-Compounds of the empirical formula AlR2Cl (R = alkyl, aryl) exist as dimers with the formula (R2Al)2(μ-Cl)2.
+Compounds of the empirical formula AlR2Cl (R = alkyl, aryl) usually exist as dimers with the formula (R2Al)2(μ-Cl)2.
+The bridging ligands (indicated by "μ-") are halides, not the organic substituents.
 The aluminium adopts a tetrahedral geometry.
+Each Al(III) center follows the octet rule.
+In contrast, triethylaluminium and trimethylaluminium feature bridging alkyl groups and these compounds violate the octet rule.

 Production

 Diethylaluminium chloride can be produced from ethylaluminium sesquichloride, (C2H5)3Al2Cl3, by reduction with sodium: